 The Master of Education (MEd) in Elementary Education (non-certification) is designed for students who seek to deepen their understanding of teaching and learning, without preparing for K-8 teaching certification.
 The program of study anchors coursework in learning theory, instructional design, and the principles of assessment, as well as provides for elective coursework to support the student’s unique professional goals.
 The MEd core requirements set the study of elementary education in the context of a diverse world with varied philosophical starting points, and considers the manner in which knowledge in the field is unearthed.

-In addition to the non-certification program, MEd in Elementary Education students may pursue two concentrations:
+In addition to the non-certification program, MEd in Elementary Education students may pursue three concentrations:

 Program of Study

 3Seeks to examine the manner in which the behavior, feelings, or thoughts of one individual are influenced by the behavior or characteristics of others.
 Topics to be considered include social perception, attitudes, gender, social cognition, conflict, social influence, intercultural awareness, prejudice, discrimination, aggression, and group behavior.
 Fall, spring, and summer.

 3A study of the historical, philosophical, and social-philosophic foundations of education.
 Emphasis is placed upon the ideas of the classical, medieval, Enlightenment, and post-Enlightenment periods that have influenced types of American educational systems relative to their mission and purpose.
 Analysis of how these systems have defined ethics and the characteristics of the virtuous person.